andrewmcveigh/stijl/README.md

     (border-radius 5) => [:border-radius "5px" "5px" "5px" "5px"
                           :-moz-border-radius "5px" "5px" "5px" "5px"
                           :-webkit-border-radius "5px" "5px" "5px" "5px"]

+    (css [$div.drop-down (border-radius 3) :margin 0])
+    => div.dropdown {
+         border-radius: 5px 5px 5px 5px;
+         -moz-border-radius: 5px 5px 5px 5px;
+         -webkit-border-radius: 5px 5px 5px 5px;
+         margin: 0;
+       }

+Mixins can be used anywhere in the form, but the will always be rendered at the top of the form, in the order they were written.

 ## License